fractional-company/contracts/README.md

 ## Token Vault
 The token vault is the smart contract which holds the logic for NFTs that have been fractionalized.

-Token holders are able to update the reserve price with a weighted average of all token holders reserve prices.
+Token owners are able to update the reserve price with a weighted average of all token owners reserve prices.
 This is done automatically on token transfer to new accounts or manually through `updateUserPrice`.

 Alongside this logic, is auction logic which allows for an outside user to initial a buyout auction of the NFT.
 Here there are `start`, `bid`, `end` and `cash` functions.
 #### Start